Setting the time zone, date and time requires root privileges; use

 ntpd daemon, use

-ntpd -q (This is same as
+ntpd -q.
+This is the same as

 ntpd -qcan hang if the time servers are not reachable.